tddschn/git-pp/README.md

 # git pp

-Git utility for auto-committing and concurrent pushing.
+A (tiny) Git utility for auto-committing and concurrent pushing.

 Powered by `asyncio`, with no dependency besides `python>=3.10` and `git`.